appliedsec/djangular/README.md

 + The `lib/` directory (containing the AngularJS code) has been moved to the static folder of the Djangular app.
 This will use the normal Django static urls: `{{ STATIC URL }}/lib/angular/angular.js`

-+ The overall `config/` directory is placed inside of the Djangular app itself.
-Each Django app doesn't need it's own Angular config.
++ The `config/` directory is now placed inside of your default Django site.
+Each individual Django app doesn't need its own AngularJS or testacular config.

-+ The overall `scripts/` directory has been moved to the `management/` directory.
-Scripts have been made into Django commands.
-Django commands have been created instead of using the Angular Seed scripts.
++ The `scripts/` directory has removed, because the Angular-Seed scripts have been made into Django commands.
+These commands exist in the standard `management/` directory.
+    * `makeangularsite` places the Angular-Seed configuration inside the given Django Site directory.
+This should be run after installing Djangular.
     * `runtestserver` runs a local Django Web Server configured to support running all e2e tests.
     * `startangularapp` creates a Django app with the Angular structure.
     * `testngunit` runs the Testacular Server for all of the unit tests.